One backend for every brand, region, and tenant

 Channel-scoped inventory and stock locations

 StockLocation is a channel-aware entity.
-Inventory pools and fulfilment routing attach to the channel, so the same SKU can ship from a UK warehouse on the UK channel and a German warehouse on the DE channel.
-The routing is configuration you update once, not application code to maintain across releases.
+Inventory pools and fulfilment routing attach to the channel, so the same SKU ships from a UK warehouse on the UK channel and a German one on the DE channel.

 Channel-aware plugins and integrations

-The plugin system resolves channel context at runtime.
-Payment providers, shipping calculators, search indexes, and any custom plugin can fire with different settings on different channels.
-Wire Stripe on the D2C channel and a B2B invoicing provider on the wholesale channel by configuration.
+The plugin system resolves channel context at runtime, so payment providers, shipping calculators, and search indexes fire with different settings per channel.
+Wire Stripe on D2C and a B2B invoicing provider on wholesale, by configuration.

 Channel-aware events and webhooks

 Domain events and outgoing webhooks carry the channel on the payload.
-Downstream systems like ERP, OMS, search, analytics, and marketing automation can route or filter by channel directly, instead of inferring it from order metadata or maintaining a separate lookup table.
+Downstream systems (ERP, OMS, search, analytics, marketing) route or filter by channel directly, instead of inferring it from order metadata.

 How channels work in code and data